jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/gitlab/06-example-defining-and-using-artifacts.md

 ```

-## Passing artifacts between stages (enabled by default) - skipping one stage
+## Passing artifacts between stages (enabled by default) - only writing it in stage: build

 ```
 # only change in stage: build